vtapia5070/front-end-questions/README.md

 7. What is the fastest way to select elements by using css selectors?
 8. What are the differences between display: inline, block, and inline-block?
 9. What are the other display property values in CSS?
+10. What are the differences between visibility hidden and display none?
+11. What are the properties related to box model?
+12. Does overflow: hidden create a new block formatting context?

 ## DOM Questions
 1. Is there any difference between window and document?